Sunday, June 27, 2010

 27 Czech Republic

-A: A song that has ‘unmitigated disaster’ writ large all over it.
+A: This has ‘unmitigated disaster’ writ large all over it.
 The fact that the bridge into the chorus is better (and catchier) than the chorus itself says it all.

 V: She means well.